About KAPPI

 Get Vaccinated

-Protect yourself by getting vaccinated.
 The HPV Vaccine is cancer prevention.
-Ask your doctor about what you can do to stay safe, or call 865-215-5000 to schedule a vaccination appointment at the Health Department.
+Ask your doctor about what you can do to stay safe, or call 865-215-5150 to schedule a vaccination appointment at the Health Department.